mhammond/firefox-pinned-windows/README.md

 Note that you can still drag and drop tabs to and from pinned windows - this only affects new tabs that would be opened by clicking on a link.

-This extension adds a new item to the Tools menu - "Pin Window" or "Unpin Window" - which toggles the pinned state for that window.
+This extension adds a new item to the Context menu - "Pin Window" which toggles the pinned state for that window.
 The pinned state is stored with SessionRestore, so the pinned or unpinned state of windows remains across browser restarts.

-Note that on Windows, you can access the Tools menu with Alt+T.

 ## Use-cases